pavan-uppari/sde_sheet/docs/recursion/recursion.md

 ## Print all the Unique Subsets

-**Problem Statement**: Given an array of integers that may contain duplicates the task is to return all possible subsets.
+**❓**: Given an array of integers that may contain duplicates the task is to return all possible subsets.
 Return only unique subsets and they can be in any order.
 **Example**:
 Input: [1,2,2]
 Output: [[ ],[1],[1,2],[1,2,2],[2],[2,2]]